Workshops

 The CTLT hosts book circles every academic quarter and during summers.
 They are open to all Cal Poly educators.
 Selected books draw from a broad array of thoughtful and inspiring educational literature.

-Learn more and register for current book circles: CTLT Book Circles.
+Learn more and register: CTLT Book Circles.

-New!
-Self-paced module: Creating Effective Learning Objectives
+Creating Effective Learning Objectives (self-paced module)

 Always available